 Whatcom Community College's AIM program provides ongoing personalized advising, coaching, mentoring, tutoring, and more to WCC students who are committed to achieving their educational goals.
 Our program was created specifically to serve students with limited income, students with disabilities, students who would benefit from additional academic support, students of color, and/or students who will be the first in their families to graduate with a bachelor's degree.

 AIM is a grant-funded program that is limited to serving 500 active students annually.
 If you join, you will work with an AIM coach in Laidlaw’s Entry and Advising Center to plan for your success at WCC.
 We will meet often in order to help you navigate WCC’s resources, develop your personalized academic plan, and get the most out of your time at Whatcom.
+We also have a wonderful team of AIM peer mentors who facilitate study sessions and workshops for AIM students.
+Our peer mentors are here to work with you as you develop all the skills and habits you need to reach your goals and research your path toward continued school and work.

 As an AIM student, you will:

-- Attend regular meetings with your AIM coach at a time that works for you in order to build on the strengths you bring to college, plan for your success, set goals, debrief, check in, problem-solve, and celebrate your hard work.
+- Attend regular meetings with your AIM coach each quarter at a time that works for you in order to build on the strengths you bring to college, plan for your success, set goals, debrief, check in, problem-solve, and celebrate your hard work.

 - Participate in events, study groups, and workshops with fellow AIM students on various topics to help you reach your goals.